 Here are some quick stats from the two counties:

-We couldn’t be more proud of our 95 fledglings.
+We couldn’t be more proud of our 138 fledglings.
+That’s a 53.33% increase over last year.
 We worked hard to keep the boxes clear of predators, pests, and invasive species, and the numbers show what a little hard work can achieve.

 Of course, these numbers include all the species of birds that utilize our boxes.
 We strive to aid the population of our state bird, the Eastern Bluebird (Sialia sialis).
 Still, House Wrens (Troglodytes aedon), Tree Swallows (Tachycineta bicolor), Black-capped Chickadees (Poecile atricapillus), and House Sparrows (Passer domesticus) will nest in the same places.

-Our Bluebirds attempted 39 nests this season.
-A nest attempt is any nest with at least one egg present, but we also include nests constructed while monitoring the boxes even if no eggs were laid as actively used nests.
+Our Bluebirds attempted 35 nests this season.
+A nest attempt is any nest with at least one egg present, but we also include nests constructed while monitoring the boxes, even if no eggs were laid as actively used nests.

-Of the attempted Bluebird nests, we had 218 eggs, 81 nestlings, and 64 fledglings.
-Sixteen of the attempts produced at least one fully-fledged young.
-Our success rate is average for the Bluebird monitoring we have done over the last nine years.
+We had 122 eggs, 71 nestlings, and 71 fledglings of the attempted Bluebird nests.
+Seventeen of the attempts produced at least one fully-fledged young.
+This year’s success rate is average for the Bluebird monitoring compared to our organization’s nine years.

-For the other species, there were 2 Tree Swallow fledglings and 5 House Wren fledglings.
-We did have a Chickadee nest at the beginning of the season, but there was no activity in it.
 As for the House Sparrows, an invasive species, we try to prevent them from nesting in the boxes.
 The persistent birds made many nest attempts, and our job was to remove them and any eggs as quickly as possible.
-We successfully prevented 147 House Sparrow eggs from hatching and becoming a nuisance or danger to the other birds.
+We successfully prevented 91 House Sparrow eggs from hatching and becoming a nuisance or danger to the other birds.

 You can find the full collection of stats here.

-Our volunteers have done a great job, and they deserve a little break until spring, but we still have some work to do before the first snowfall.
-We want to make sure our nestboxes are in good repair for the returning birds.
+We want to thank everyone who could make it to our fall meeting.
+It allowed us to review some of our processes and discuss any changes needed on our trails.
+Our volunteers have done a great job and deserve a little break until spring, but we still have work to do before the first snowfall.
+We want to ensure our nestboxes are in good repair for the returning birds.
 Many Bluebirds will search for a nesting spot as early as late February and early March.